Primary Tricompartmental Knee Replacement: Advanced Surgical Technique

 The distal femoral cut sets the extension gap and determines the coronal alignment of the femoral component.

 - Make the distal femoral cut at a valgus angle (usually 5 to 7 degrees) perpendicular to the predetermined mechanical axis of the femur.
-This is typically achieved using an intramedullary alignment guide.
+This is typically achieved using an intramedullary alignment guide introduced just anterior to the origin of the PCL.

-- The thickness of the bone removed should generally equal the thickness of the distal flange of the femoral component (typically 9 to 10 mm).
+- The thickness of the bone removed should generally equal the thickness of the distal flange of the femoral component (typically 9 to 10 mm), adjusting for cartilage wear.

-- If a significant preoperative flexion contracture is present, removing an additional 2 to 3 mm of distal femoral bone will widen the extension gap, aiding in contracture correction.
+- If a significant preoperative flexion contracture is present, removing an additional 2 to 3 mm of distal femoral bone will widen the extension gap, aiding in contracture correction without affecting the flexion gap.

 Femoral Rotational Alignment

 The anterior and posterior femoral cuts determine the rotation of the femoral component and the shape of the flexion gap.
-This is arguably the most critical step in TKA.
+This is arguably the most critical step in TKA, as malrotation is poorly tolerated.

-* Excessive external rotation widens the flexion gap medially, potentially resulting in medial flexion instability.
+* Excessive external rotation widens the flexion gap medially, potentially resulting in medial flexion instability and a tight lateral compartment.

-* Internal rotation of the femoral component is a primary cause of lateral patellar tilt, patellofemoral instability, and anterior knee pain.
+* Internal rotation of the femoral component is a primary cause of lateral patellar tilt, patellofemoral instability, anterior knee pain, and early failure.

 Femoral component rotation can be determined using several anatomical and kinematic reference axes: